TasmiyaChoonara/Swapify/README.md

 **Admin/Staff access:**
 - Email: `swapifydemo@gmail.com`
 - Password: `Swapify2026!`
+To sign into the gmail account to recieve the varification code sent when signing in with Swapify, use the same credentials as above.
 This account has admin and staff access and can view:
 - Admin Panel — user management, analytics, reviews moderation
 - Staff Dashboard — today's bookings, mark received, confirm cash, release item